 What tank types and sizes are subject to regulation?

-Any USTs that where used for storage of petrochemicals having a flash point of 200°F or less at any point and have a capacity of 60 gallons or more.
+Any USTs that were used for storage of petrochemicals having a flashpoint of 200°F or less at any point and have a capacity of 60 gallons or more.

 Do USTs have to be closed when not used?